Australia's Cate Blanchett to head Cannes Film Festival jury

 Blanchett, 48, received international acclaim for her role as Elizabeth I of England in Shekhar Kapur’s 1998 film ‘Elizabeth’ and has won three Golden Globe awards.

-Other jury members for the 71th edition of the festival, which will run from May 8 to May 19, will be announced at a later date.
+Other jury members for the 71st edition of the festival, which will run from May 8-19, will be announced at a later date.

+Blanchett, who recently took part with other Hollywood figures in a campaign to help fight sexual harassment following the Harvey Weinstein sex scandal, will become the 11th woman to chair the event in the festival’s history.

-Blanchett takes over from Spanish director Pedro Almodovar as jury head at Cannes, which last year awarded its “Palme d‘Or” to the Swedish satirical drama film ‘The Square’.
+She will take over from Spanish director Pedro Almodovar as jury head at Cannes, which last year awarded its “Palme d‘Or” to the Swedish satirical drama film ‘The Square’.

-Reporting by Matthias Blamont; Editing by Gareth Jones
+Reporting by Matthias Blamont; Additional reporting by Ingrid Melander; Editing by Catherine Evans